Captain-Parth/ecom/README.md

 # ecom
-An E-Commerce shopping cart app using vanilla JavaScript
+An E-Commerce shopping cart app using vanilla JavaScript.